Mao Saigo

 Mao Saigo (西郷 真央, Saigo Mao) (born 8 October 2001) is a Japanese professional golfer.
-She plays on the LPGA of Japan Tour where she won three of the first five tournaments of the 2022 season.
+She plays on the LPGA of Japan Tour where she won three of the first five tournaments of the 2022 season, and the LPGA Tour.

 Career

 Saigo was born in Funabashi in Greater Tokyo and won the Japan Women's Amateur Championship in 2019.

 She turned professional and joined the LPGA of Japan Tour in 2020.
 In 2021, she was runner-up seven times to finish 4th on the 2020–21 money list.

 In the 2022 season, she recorded three wins and two second place finishes in the first six tournaments, after which she rose to 18th in the Women's World Golf Rankings.